serain/vtracert/README.md

+# Old stuff I wrote at Uni - kept for entertainement

 ## vtracert

 "Visual" implementation of traceroute.
 Traces the geographical location of each node and generates KML files readable by Google Earth/Maps, Marble or any other KML reader.